CJMoshy/Elemental-Abstraction/README.md

    cd elemental-abstraction
    ```

-3. Open the `index.html` file in your preferred web browser to play the game locally.
+3. Open the `index.html` file in Google Chrome to play the game locally.

 4. To make changes and test them, you may need to set up a local server environment.
 You can use tools like `http-server` or `live-server` for this purpose.